Ford Mustang SVT Cobra: Paint and interior trim

 The 1994 Cobra was available in three exterior paint colors, as shown in the table below.
 Interior color choices were black cloth, saddle cloth, black leather, and saddle leather.
 On the 1994 Cobra convertible, the vinyl top was only available in saddle, and was the same one used on regular Mustang convertibles.

-NOTE: In the table below, paint colors marked with an asterisk (*) were non-clearcoat paints.

-Deciphering the VIN codes

-In the table below, the engine code (in bold) is the only unique code that differentiates the SVT Cobra from other Mustangs for the 1994 model year.
-The SVT Cobra and Mustang GT shared the same codes for the body style/model number.

 1994 SVT Cobra base prices

 All prices below are in United States dollars when the vehicles were sold new at a Ford dealership before any available options were added.

 1994 Indy 500 Pace Car Replica

 To celebrate Ford Mustang's 30th anniversary in 1994, a trio of SVT Cobra convertibles served as pace cars for the 78th Indianapolis 500 race on May 29, 1994.
 The three cars were modified by Jack Roush in Allen Park, Michigan.
 The pace cars were installed with heavy-duty four-speed automatic transmissions, 15-gallon racing fuel cells, heavier rear springs (to accommodate the weight of television camera equipment), a Halon fire-extinguisher system, a rollbar with 50,000-watt strobe lights built in, and special lights in the rear spoiler.
 Parnelli Jones, a seven-time Indy 500 competitor who won the 1963 race, drove the pace car at the event.

 A total of 1,000 Indy 500 Pace Car Replicas were produced.
-All were painted Rio Red and fitted with Saddle leather interiors and matching Saddle vinyl tops.
+All were painted in Rio Red and fitted with Saddle leather interiors and matching Saddle vinyl tops.
 The Indy 500 winged-tire logo was featured as a chrome cloisonné badge on the decklid and embroidered on the front seatbacks.
-A set of "Official Pace Car" decals were shipped inside the trunk and left to the buyer's discretion to install them.
+A set of "Official Pace Car" decals were shipped inside the trunk and up to the buyer's discretion to install them.
 The decals on the three official pace cars had the tire logo in white, while it was grey on the replica decals.